CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Actually-You-Cannot-Split-The-Story.md

 ```

 Once our spike is done, B and C can be done in parallel.
 If there are only 15 restaurants in town, maybe we want to review
 all of them?
-While if there's 3000, maybe we only both to review the top 5?
+While if there's 3000, maybe we only bother to review the top 5?

 # Conclusion